Core logo

 Core's hybrid consensus mechanism operates the network

 Core Chain has a network of validators who participate as block producers.
-Each day, the 23 validators with the highest hybrid score (from DPOW and DPOS) are elected to participate in block production.
+Each day, the validators with the highest hybrid score (from DPOW and DPOS) are elected to participate in block production.
 Any Core chain full node can register to become a part of this set.
-Core Chain does not support exits that circumvent its validator set.
-This means that users must trust Core Chain validators to propose and finalize blocks.

 There is a minimum stake to run a Core Chain validator node.